Equitable Wellness Podcast

 If Maternity Were Equitable, Part 2 of 2: The Tale of Two Estheticians

-Ariel shares her pregnancy, birthing, and maternity story amidst tenuous times (and hope) in the U.S. Nova Elizabeth was born on November 12 The second episode of the Equitable Wellness podcast is the pregnancy and maternity story of Ariel Herrera-Molina, who in Episode 1 shared…
+Ariel Herrera-Molina shares her pregnancy, birthing, and maternity story amidst tenuous times (and hope) in the U.S.

 -